Tigers vs. White Sox Player Props Betting Odds

 Greene Stats

-- Greene has 53 hits with seven doubles, two triples, five home runs and 17 walks.
-He has driven in 17 runs with five stolen bases.
+- Greene has seven doubles, two triples, five home runs, 19 walks and 18 RBI (55 total hits).
+He has swiped five bases.

-- Greene has picked up at least one hit in three games in a row.
-In his last five games he is batting .250 with a double, a home run, four walks and an RBI.
+- Greene will look for his fifth straight game with a hit in this contest.
+In his last five games he is hitting .368 with a double, a home run, six walks and two RBI.

 Greene Recent Games